gardenjs/docs/src/routes/(documentation)/docs/setup-garden.md

   // Define the server port:
   "serverport": 3010,

-  // Stop auto opening garden on start:
+  // Stop auto opening Gardenjs on start:
   "no_open_browser": true,

   // This title is displayed above the navigation: